MrPeteypoo/UniversityFinalYearGraphics/README.md

 # UniversityFinalYearGraphics
 The first semester in my final year tasked me with expanding the renderer I created in [second year](https://github.com/storm20200/UniversitySecondYearSponza).
 The assignment specified four features which needed implementing.
 They were deferred rendering, physically-based shading, shadow mapping for shadow-casting spotlights and antialiasing.
 This had to run at a minimum of 30FPS on relatively old and weak Quadro 4000 hardware (similar to AMD 5750 and Nvidia GTS 450).
 The provided framework featured a scene inside Sponza Palace, utilising [Crytek's Sponza model](http://www.crytek.com/cryengine/cryengine3/downloads).

-All of the rendering code was written by me (everything in the MyView and Renderer class), everything else was part of the given framework.
+All of the rendering code was written by me (everything in DeferMySponza/Shaders and DeferMySponza/Source folders), everything else was part of the given framework.
 I ended up receiving 90% for my work which I'm quite proud of and I found the assignment very interesting to research and work on.
 Some of the core features include:

 - Multi-draw indirect rendering for all objects,
 - Persistently mapped buffer streaming for all dynamic data,